Contrast-Security-OSS/find-package-json/README.md

 `package.json`, and only looks for `package.json` files.

-Starting in the current directory (by default) and continuing up the parent directory chain, find `package.json` and return the parsed contents.
+Starting in the current directory (by default) and continuing up the parent directory chain, find `package.json` and return the absolute path or undefined.

 ## Install